 7. Continue whipping until stiff peaks form.

 10. Bake at 350 for about 45 minutes until lightly golden.
 Immediately invert pan onto a cooling rack when you remove it from the oven.
-Cool completely then run a knife along the edges of the pan and carefully plate the cake.
+Cool completely then run a serrated knife along the edges of the pan and carefully transfer the cake to a serving plate.
 Enjoy!

 Perfect Gluten-Free Angel Food Cake